 More food options need to open.
 Chandler Steakhouse, Walburghers, and some spots in the South Market are open, but check times.
 Tap Sports Pub is open, but only at 4:00 pm on weekdays.
 Top Golf and Costa remain closed.

-On the casino floor, poker, roulette, craps were not available, and novelty table games, such as 4 card poker.
+On the casino floor, poker, roulette, craps were unavailable, and novelty table games, such as four-card poker.

 Lower Guest Capacity, Smaller Staff